 2. ADDITIONAL STREET TYPES: An applicant may propose additional street types or modified cross-sections and streetscape standards through the PMI application process.
-The County Engineer will review each additional street type or proposed modification and provide written comments.
-The Board of County Commissioners will decide to accept, modify, or reject such additions or modifications during the PMI approval process based on its determination as to the consistency of the additions or modifications with the planning, design, and compatibility principles set forth in the Comprehensive Plan and the PMI District.
+The Board of County Commissioners will decide whether to accept, modify, or reject such additions or modifications during the PMI approval process based on its determination that the additions or modifications are consistent with the planning, design, and compatibility principles set forth in the Comprehensive Plan and the PMI District.